peer-open-source/xara-docs/source/user/manual/analysis/algorithm.rst

    .. tab:: Python

-      .. function:: model.algorithm(type, *args)
+      .. function:: model.algorithm(name, *args)

    .. tab:: Tcl

-      .. function:: algorithm type? arg1? ...
+      .. function:: algorithm name? arg1? ...

-where ``type`` is a string indentifying one of the following algorithms:
+where ``name`` is a string indentifying one of the following algorithms:

 .. toctree::
    :maxdepth: 1